 Installation#

-We generally advise to use a conda installation regardless if installing MoleculeKit over pip or conda as well as creating a separate conda environment for the installation to avoid conflicts with other libraries or python version.
-If you however prefer to install it to your system python you can ignore the following two steps related to conda installation and environments at your own risk.
+We generally advise to use a conda or uv installation regardless if installing MoleculeKit over pip or conda as well as creating a separate environment for the installation to avoid conflicts with other libraries or python versions.
+If you however prefer to install MoleculeKit to your system python you can ignore the following steps related to Miniforge/UV installation and environments at your own risk.

-Miniconda is a lightweight installer of conda containing just a few basic python libraries.
-Download miniconda from the following URL https://docs.conda.io/en/latest/miniconda.html and install it following the given instructions.
+Miniforge is a lightweight installer of the conda package manager.
+Download Miniforge from the following URL conda-forge/miniforge and install it following the given instructions.

 Create a conda environment#